Tien (TV channel): History

 John de Mol announced on 15 September 2004 that he would set up his own television channel, built on two key pillars: football and Dutch programming.
 The channel aimed to compete with the long-established commercial channels RTL 4 and SBS6.
 He had previously attempted the creation of a television channel, Sport 7, in 1996.
 The new channel announced an agreement with Nickelodeon to use its channel capacity after 6pm.
 The new channel was set to launch around August 2005.

+The first tests were conducted with the package of Dutch team qualifiers for the upcoming 2006 FIFA World Cup, to be broadcast under the Nickelodeon brand until the new channel was created.
+The first match on 9 October was against Macedonia, for which John de Mol sent trucks containing state-of-the-art equipment to Skopje (de Mol said that the Macedonian equipment was at pre-1990s levels, with a video mixer dated from 1975, and that, with all that equipment, it would look like a match from 1978), estimated to be worth €900,000.
+Talpa acquired the rights to the package and also negotiated with KPN for internet streaming.

+On 12 January 2005, de Mol appointed former Endemol CEO Ronald Goes as CEO of Talpa Media Holdings, and was appointed director-general of the new channel, under the working title TVNL.

 On 20 April 2005, Talpa announced that the name of the new channel was going to be Tien (Ten).
 The logo was selected out of 30,000 entries (yet there were 23 instances of "Tien").
 The winning application was from 24-year old Koen Janse.
 The T mark represented both its superior quality and Talpa, and insisted that the channel didn't claim channel 10.
 On the same day, SBS Broadcasting Group took the naming decision to the court, under the grounds that its name resembled TV10 - a trademark it held for several years - which SBS planned to use for a new digital channel with a tentative 1 September launch date.
 As consequence, it had to use the Talpa name from its parent company.
 Several staff members, including NET5's director of programming Remco Van Waterloo, had moved to Talpa.
 On 18 June 2005, IKON aired an interview with omroep director Paul Rösenmoller to John de Mol in his second residence in Portugal.
 In the interview, he suggested the usage of Tien for a possible second channel.